Kaká: Early life

 Ricardo Izecson dos Santos Leite was born on 22 April 1982 in Gama in the Federal District of the Central-West Region of Brazil to Simone dos Santos, an elementary school Teacher, and Bosco Izecson Pereira Leite, a civil engineer.
 His family was financially secure, which allowed him to focus on school and football at the same time.
 His younger brother Digão and cousin Eduardo Delani are also professional footballers.
 Digão called him "Caca" due to his inability to pronounce "Ricardo" when they were young; it eventually evolved into Kaká.
 The word has no specific Portuguese translation.

-When he was seven, Kaká's family moved to São Paulo in the homonymous state.
+When he was seven, Kaká's family moved to São Paulo.
 His school had arranged him in a local youth club called "Alphaville", who qualified to the final in a local tournament.
 There, he was discovered by hometown club São Paulo FC, who offered him a place in the youth academy.
 At the age of 18, Kaká suffered a career-threatening spinal fracture as a result of a swimming pool accident, but made a full recovery.
 He attributes his recovery to God and has since tithed his income to his church.